pietsch/oval/doc/source/install.rst

 .. code-block:: python

-    {VALIDATION STEP: (STATUS, MESSAGE)}
+    {VALIDATION_STEP: (STATUS, MESSAGE)}

-where the key ``VALIDATION STEP`` is a string identifying the validation step that maps to a tuple consisting of the strings ``STATUS`` and ``MESSAGE``.
+where the key ``VALIDATION_STEP`` is a string identifying the validation step that maps to a tuple consisting of the strings ``STATUS`` and ``MESSAGE``.
 ``STATUS`` is a short status code which can take on the values OK, RECOMMENDATION, WARNING, ERROR, and INFO. ``MESSAGE`` is a string containing a more elaborate explanation of the validation result.

+As we can see from the :attr:`results` dictionary, the E-LIS OAI-PMH interface is accessible via HTTP GET and POST as required by the protocol specification.
+Furthermore, the interface is speaking OAI-PMH in its current version 2.0.

 So far so good.
-Now let's validate the repository's XML output for the ``ListRecords`` verb:
+Now let's get some work done and validate the repository's XML output for the ``ListRecords`` verb using the :meth:`~oval.validator.Validator.validate_XML` method:

 .. code-block:: python

     >>> elis_validator.validate_XML('ListRecords')

-In general, the validation methods do not produce any return values, but add their results to the results dictionary instead:
+In general, the validation methods do not produce any return values, but add their results to the :attr:`results` dictionary instead:

 .. code-block:: python